nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ## FAQ

 **Q**: How do I transfer my data to another Computer?<br>
-**A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous AddressBook home folder.
+**A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous TalentHub home folder.

-**Q**: How do I undo a mistake?<br>
-**A**: You can edit the data using the `edit` command to revert the changes.
-An update to provide an undo feature is currently in progress.

 **Q**: How do I add multiple tags to a contact?<br>
 **A**: When adding a person, use t/TAG multiple times.
 For example, `add person n/John Doe p/98765432 t/CameraMan t/Producer` will add "CameraMan" and "Producer" as tags.